 - Highly effective written and verbal communication skills.

 - Strong project management, planning, organizational, interpersonal, and communication skills

 - Must be fluent in Urdu & English languages.

 - Pashto/Balochi or any other local language spoken in Baluchistan province will be preferred.

 The IRC Core Values and Commitments.

 - The IRC and IRC workers must adhere to the values and principles outlined in IRC Way - Standards for Professional Conduct.

-- Level of interaction with Adults (Above 18): Frequent direct contact with adults
+- Level of interaction with children: Less contact with children

 - IRC ensures that its staff must actively practice the roles and responsibilities related to client responsiveness, accountability to people in affected communities and must have competencies to solicits and listens to feedback and other’s perspectives, responds to feedback with maturity and sensitivity and takes appropriate decisions and makes changes to behavior or actions in response to feedback.